mercadopago/devsite-docs/guides/secure_payments/integration.en.md

 ## Integrate online payments

 Below is an example request.
 Please remember to replace the value of the `token` field with your Access Token.
+[Go to the OAuth documentation](/developers/en/docs/security/oauth/introduction) for more information about the Access Token.

 ```curl
 curl -X POST \